PBI-DataVizzle/pbi-datavizzle.github.io/_posts/2025-02-09-deneb-walkthrough-ep9.md

 ---
 layout: post
-title: S1E10 - Small Multiples (Facets)
+title: S1E9 - Small Multiples (Facets)
 date: 2025-02-09 12:30
-category: [PowerBI, DataViz, Deneb, Vega-Lite]
+category: [Season-1, PowerBI, DataViz, Deneb, Vega-Lite, Walkthrough]
 author: [A1, A2]
-tags: [pwalkthrough]
+tags: [season1, walkthrough, facets]
 summary: Walkthrough
 description: For all the movie-lovers out there, we shall utilise facets to better identify which trilogy movie is best based on IMDB ratings. 🕊️🧙🏼‍♂️✨
 image: